JohnnyFee/johnnyfee.github.io/source/_posts/2019-06-12-google-search-skills.md

 ~1,040.

-SIDENOTE.

-Google only gives

-a rough approximation

- when using this operator.
-For the full picture, check
+> SIDENOTE.
+Google only gives a rough approximation when using this operator.
+For the full picture, chec Google Search Console.

-Google Search Console

-.

 But how many of these pages are blog posts?